 The Council has discussed actions related to the current proposal in the past.
-Previous actions involved proposals to allow halibut retention in sablefish pot gear; however, no other action suggested halibut retention in pot gear for the whole BSAI, and no other proposal presented the possibility of targeting halibut IFQ with pot gear.
+Previous actions involved proposals to allow halibut retention in sablefish pot gear; however, only one other action suggested halibut retention in pot gear for the whole BSAI, and no other proposal presented an explicit intent to allow targeting of halibut IFQ with pot gear.

-The issue of halibut retention in BSAI sablefish pots was first presented to the Council in 2009, when a request to allow retention in Area 4A was forwarded from the IPHC.
+The issue of halibut retention in sablefish pots in the BSAI was first presented to the Council in 2009, when a request to allow retention in Area 4A was forwarded from the IPHC.
 At that time, the use of pots for sablefish fishing was only allowed in the BSAI, and retention of halibut caught in pot gear was not allowed in any of the Alaska region's state or federal waters.
-The Council and its IFQ Implementation
+The Council and its IFQ Implementation Committee reviewed a staff discussion paper in December 2012, at which point the Council identified four additional topics to be explored before it would consider a recommendation that the IPHC amend its regulations to allow halibut retention in sablefish pots (NPFMC 2012).
+Those topics were addressed in an

-Committee reviewed a staff discussion paper in December 2012, at which point the Council identified four additional topics to be explored before it would consider a recommendation that the IPHC amend its regulations to allow halibut retention in sablefish pots (NPFMC 2012).
-Those topics were addressed in an April 2013 discussion paper; they included the spatial and temporal overlap of halibut longline and sablefish pot fishing effort, the need for gear retrieval and gear specification regulations, information on the physical condition of halibut incidentally caught in sablefish pots, and a review of lessons learned from allowing halibut retention in sablefish pots on the west coast (Areas 2A and 2B) (NPFMC 2013).
+April 2013 discussion paper; they included the spatial and temporal overlap of halibut longline and sablefish pot fishing effort, the need for gear retrieval and gear specification regulations, information on the physical condition of halibut incidentally caught in sablefish pots, and a review of lessons learned from allowing halibut retention in sablefish pots on the west coast (Areas 2A and 2B) (NPFMC 2013).